MA in English in the Field of Creative Writing

 FAQs

 Currently we are able to offer students in the Creative Writing program a TAship each year (number of hours TBA at the start of the program), to a maximum of two years.
-Successful applicants for the SSHRC CGS-M award can expect $17,500.
-OGS award holders can expect up to $15,000.
+Successful applicants for the SSHRC CGRS M award can expect $27,000 minus tuition and fees.
+OGS award holders can expect $15,000 minus tuition and fees.
 All incoming students are considered for incoming scholarships.

 Contact

-For more information please contact us by e-mail, phone or by mail.
+For more information please contact us by e-mail.

 creative.writing@utoronto.ca